Lebed-kun/prompt-ql/README.md

 ```
  - Defining custom ML model APIs.
 It can be obtained with the `RegisterModelApi` method (see below)
  - Code embedding.
 You can include the PromptQL code in the brackets like this: `<% {~open_query sync}<other PromptQL code>{/open_query} %>`.
 And the code inside brackets won't be executed.
 Instead it will be returned just like plain string.
 This is useful for late PromptQL code processing or forwarding it to other agents.
+ - Code commenting.
+You can include the PromptQL code in the brackets like this: `<~ {~open_query sync}<other PromptQL code>{/open_query} ~>`.
+Code inside them will be just ignored.
+This is useful for prompts debugging and prompts descriptions for prompt developers.

 ## Interpreter API